Hishore/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-So, these values differ from the estimates from the first part of the assignment.
-The impact of imputing missing data is that both the histogram and mean/median have higher values.
+The height of the bars in the historgram increase since we filled the missing values.
+However the mean remain same because we use the mean steps of each interval to fill the missing values.
+For the same reason, median remain almost the same as well.

-Task 4: Are there differences in activity patterns between weekdays and weekends?
+**Task 4: Are there differences in activity patterns between weekdays and weekends?**

 4.1 Create a new factor variable in the dataset with two levels -- "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.